rsksmart/RSKIPs/IPs/RSKIPyy.md

 # **Specification**

 There is a global counter LOCKCOUNTER starts as zero when a transaction is executed.
-When a contract calls another contract passing less than m=8000 units of gas, LOCKCOUNTER is incremented.
+When a contract calls another contract (with CALL, DELEGATECALL or CALLCODE) passing less than m=8000 units of gas, LOCKCOUNTER is incremented.
 Whenever a contract tries to execute SSTORE and the LOCKCOUNTER is non-zero, the contract generates an OOG exception.
 The SSTORE is not executed.

 When a CALL that incremented the LOCKCOUNTER returns, the LOCKCOUNTER is decremented.